Bug report #10517

 should this be closed?

-#3 Updated by Brett Z almost 10 years ago
+#3 Updated by Brett Z over 10 years ago

 The issue is certainly frustrating, as anyone using pgadmin would likely have more than one entry in pgpass (we'll likely move back to 32-bit).
 However, if there's nothing that can be done about it on the QGIS end, it may be closed.
 Thank you for investigating it.

-#4 Updated by Giovanni Manghi almost 10 years ago
+#4 Updated by Giovanni Manghi over 10 years ago

 • Status changed from Open to Closed